inunix3/monolog/README.md

 Example programs are located in `examples/`.

 Reference for the language you can find in `docs/`.
-The Czech version is intended for the teacher.

 ## Building